|

 Posters, signs, banners, and other similar displays, including sign-boards (self-standing A-frames) and literature may be posted and/or displayed on UCLA Property only as provided below:

 i.
-In accordance with Section IV.A.21&22 above.
+In accordance with Section IV.A.21& 22 above.

-interior non-digital displays operated by University Units in accordance with the University Unit’s regulations concerning such boards.
+ii.
+Individuals and groups may post literature, signs, or announcements on interior digital and interior non-digital displays operated by University Units in accordance with the University Unit’s regulations concerning such boards.
 Such regulations must be viewpoint neutral and applied only on a viewpoint-neutral basis.
 Where University Units do not have such regulations, postings must be approved by the University Unit in a viewpoint-neutral basis and consistent with this Policy and related University and UCLA policies.

-Architect must approve all outdoor and outdoor facing digital or non-digital displays not associated with an Organized/Major Event.
+iii.
+To maintain a uniform standard of aesthetics for UCLA Property, the UCLA Campus Architect must approve all exterior building digital or non-digital signs or displays whether semi-permanent or permanent including outdoor facing digital or non-digital displays or signs, not associated with an Organized/Major Event.
 Approval must be given or refused only on a viewpoint-neutral basis.

 iv.
-Instructors may post communications related to their academic programs that is not protected
+Instructors may post communications related to their academic programs that is not protected by the Family Educational Rights and Privacy Act (FERPA) on the exterior of the door of their assigned space.

-viii.
-ASUCLA may post and display posters, signs, banners, (not related to an Organized/MajorEvent), and other similar displays in or adjacent to ASUCLA-Operated Properties in accordance with this Policy.

 ix.
+ASUCLA may post and display posters, signs, banners, (not related to an Organized/Major Event), and other similar displays inside ASUCLA-Operated Properties in accordance with this Policy, and outdoor digital and non-digital displays, posters, signs, and banners in accordance with Section IV.C.3.a of this Policy and UCLA Procedure on Signboards on UCLA Property.

+x.
 Authorized Student Government campaign signs may be placed along “election walk” (the area north of Bruin Walk and west of Powell library) in accordance with the respective Authorized Student Government Election Board’s specifications.
 Candidates must remove their signs within 48 hours after their participation in the election has concluded.

 a. the banner space that spans between the UCLA Store and the Student Activity Center at the beginning of East Bruin Walk, and